Property Maintenance

 Tenant Safety and Property Protection First

 Landlords and their agents carry a shared duty to provide safe housing.
-The court system holds both to a high standard regarding mold, electrical problems, plumbing, HVAC systems, indoor air quality, gas safety, and more.
-To put it plainly: in the eyes of the court, the safety of people and property overrides cost.
+The court system holds both to a high standard regarding electrical problems, plumbing, HVAC systems, mold remediation, and more.
+To put it plainly: in the eyes of the court, the safety of people and habitability of your property warrant licensed, insured contractors.
 We manage every maintenance decision with that at the forefront.

 At the same time, we work to protect your bottom line.
 Most routine items are handled efficiently by our vetted vendor network without requiring your input — keeping tenants happy, avoiding bigger repair bills down the road, and preserving your asset.